-The module is assessed using a negotiated learning contract which indicates key learning specific to the placement.
+The module is assessed through the use of a negotiated learning contract which indicates key learning specific to the placement.
 The learning contract should reflect and evidence the specific placement learning outcomes and how these have been achieved.
 The student must pass all learning outcomes to pass the placement module.